skarlekar/rambolite/README.md

 # rambolite
-Framework to rapidly onboard new microservices on a Kubernetes cluster
+Framework to rapidly onboard microservices on a Kubernetes cluster

 ## Installing the client tools
 Install *cfssl* and *kubectl* and verify the installation using: